Viking 1: Orbiter

-The instruments of the orbiter consisted of two vidicon cameras for imaging (VIS), an infrared spectrometer for water vapor mapping (MAWD) and infrared radiometers for thermal mapping (IRTM).
+The instruments of the orbiter consisted of two vidicon cameras for imaging, an infrared spectrometer for water vapor mapping, and infrared radiometers for thermal mapping.
 The orbiter primary mission ended at the beginning of solar conjunction on November 5, 1976.
 The extended mission commenced on December 14, 1976, after solar conjunction.
 Operations included close approaches to Phobos in February 1977.
 The periapsis was reduced to 300 km on March 11, 1977.
 Minor orbit adjustments were done occasionally over the course of the mission, primarily to change the walk rate — the rate at which the areocentric longitude changed with each orbit, and the periapsis was raised to 357 km on July 20, 1979.
 On August 7, 1980, Viking 1 Orbiter was running low on attitude control gas and its orbit was raised from 357 × 33,943 km to 320 × 56,000 km to prevent impact with Mars and possible contamination until the year 2019.
 Operations were terminated on August 17, 1980, after 1,485 orbits.
 A 2009 analysis concluded that, while the possibility that Viking 1 had impacted Mars could not be ruled out, it was most likely still in orbit.
 More than 57,000 images were sent back to Earth.